FAU-LAP/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_install.md

 </details>

-# Installing and Configuring a Demo Instrument
+# Installation and Configuration of a Demo Instrument
 This page should help you learn how to use CAMELS, especially if this is your first time using CAMELS.
 It shows you how to add (install) a new instrument (`demo device`) to CAMELS, how to configure it, and how to set and measure the `demo device`.
 ## 1. Installation of Demo Device
 When you first start up NOMAD-CAMELS, you should see something like the following: